G.I. Jeff: Plot

 The episode begins with Cobra forces led by Destro (Isaac Singleton Jr.) attacking the Taj Mahal.
 They are intercepted by G.I.
 Joe troops led by Flint (Bill Ratner).
-Among the force is the (rather dysfunctional) study group; Annie (Alison Brie), codenamed "Tight Ship", who questions their orders, Britta (Gillian Jacobs), codenamed "Buzzkill", who comments on her suggestive outfit with inappropriate language.
-Shirley (Yvette Nicole Brown), codenamed "Three Kids", who is too busy talking to her kids on the phone to focus on the battle, and Jeff (Joel McHale), codenamed “Wingman”.
+Among the force is the (rather dysfunctional) study group; Annie (Alison Brie), codenamed "Tight Ship", who questions their orders; Britta (Gillian Jacobs), codenamed "Buzzkill", who comments on her suggestive outfit with inappropriate language; Shirley (Yvette Nicole Brown), codenamed "Three Kids", who is too busy talking to her kids on the phone to focus on the battle; and Jeff (Joel McHale), codenamed “Wingman”.
 Jeff shoots down Destro's plane, but takes things too far when he shoots out Destro's parachute.
 A surprised Destro falls to his death, causing Flint and the rest of the Joes to stare in horror.

-Wingman, Three Kids, Buzzkill, and Tight Ship are charged with violence, suggestive language, and mature situations unbecoming of G.I.
+The quartet are charged with violence, suggestive language, and mature situations unbecoming of G.I.
 Joe at a court-martial presided over by Duke (Michael Bell), Flint, and Scarlett (Mary McDonald-Lewis).
 Wingman defends the first killing in G.I.
 Joe history by countering it should be their duty to eliminate Cobra because it is a ruthless terrorist organization, but the four are sent to jail.

 In the jail, the Group meets "Fourth Wall", played by Abed (Danny Pudi), in the adjacent cell.
 Fourth Wall explains that they are in a cartoon and that he has infiltrated a Cobra dig site called "Greendale".
-Wingman loses consciousness, sending him to a live-action, mock G.I.
+Wingman briefly loses consciousness, sending him to a live-action, mock G.I.
 Joe commercial featuring three young boys playing with G.I.
 Joes and their accessories.
-Wingman regains consciousness in the G.I.
-Joe cartoon where he hears beeps resembling hospital equipment and Annie's and Britta's voice calling him Jeff.
-Wingman dismisses this, saying he belongs in G.I.
-Joe.

 Meanwhile, at Cobra Headquarters, Cobra Commander (Rob Schrab) delivers a eulogy at Destro's funeral.
 He is interrupted by "Vice Cobra Assistant Commander", played by Dean Pelton (Jim Rash), who delivers news of an energy surge at the Greendale site.
 Cobra then initiates an attack of the G.I.
 Joe base to avenge Destro's death.
 Cobra bombs a hole in Wingman's jail cell, allowing the Group to escape.
-Wingman tries to help out in the battle, but he just ends up killing more Cobra soldiers and accidentally setting Lifeline on fire, causing him to burn to death.
-The Squad leaves in a “Submachopter” tiltrotor and Fourth Wall suggests going to the site at Greendale.
+Wingman tries to help out in the battle but just ends up killing more Cobra soldiers and accidentally setting Lifeline on fire, causing him to burn to death.
+The Squad leaves in a “Submachopter” tiltrotor, and Fourth Wall suggests going to the site at Greendale.
 The mention of the word causes Wingman to lose consciousness again, sending him into another live-action G.I.
-Joe action figure commercial where the Squad is now called “The Mutineers” because of Wingman's fatal sharpshooting skills.
-Wingman regains consciousness and the Mutineers arrive at the Greendale site.
+Joe action figure commercial.
+He regains consciousness, and the Mutineers arrive at the Greendale site.